-All applications for a certified copy of title, Form VTR-34, together with the required documentation and the required fee, should be submitted directly to a TxDMV Regional Service Center.
+The Application for a Certified Copy of Title (Form VTR-34) together with the required documentation and the required fee, must be submitted directly to a TxDMV Regional Service Center.

 The fee should be in the form of a check, cashier's check, or money order made payable to the Texas Department of Motor Vehicles.
 Do not mail cash.